mlstyszynski/techfest2019/README.md

 password: Juniper

-You can ssh using putty or secure-crt with the dns names or IP@ of the routing-engines RE listed in the table
+You can ssh using putty or secure-crt with the dns names or IP@ listed in ravello interface using your internet connectivity

-the lab vqfx device access info:
++ the lab vqfx device access info:
 `root` and `Juniper1!`

-the contrail EM dashboard login/password is:
++ the contrail EM dashboard login/password is:
 `admin` and `contrail123`

-the servers ssh access login/password is:
++ the servers ssh access login/password is:
 `root` and `c0ntrail123`

 ### Lab objectives